 The treatment for retinopathy depends on how the eyes are affected.
 Some people with retinopathy develop macular edema.
-This problem occurs when fluid leaks into the macula, the part of the eye needed for sharp, straight-ahead vision.
+This problem happens when fluid leaks into the macula.
+This is the part of the eye needed for sharp, straight-ahead vision.
 The fluid causes the macula to swell, causing blurry vision.

 Macular edema is treated with focal laser surgery, which helps reduce the risk for vision loss.
 The surgeon makes numerous tiny laser burns in leaky areas of the retina near the macula.
 These burns stave off further leaking.
-Surgery may be needed more than once.
+This procedure may be needed more than once.
 Diabetic macular edema can also be treated with injections.
 These include steroids or other medicines that can slow the growth of new blood vessels.

 Proliferative retinopathy is treated with scatter laser surgery.
 The surgeon makes 1,000 to 2,000 laser burns in areas of the retina farther away from the macula.
-The surgery may be done during two or more sessions.
+This procedure may be done during 2 or more sessions.
 This treatment shrinks abnormal blood vessels.
 It’s helpful if the vessels haven’t started to bleed yet or are bleeding just a little.
-With proper treatment, people with proliferative retinopathy have a much smaller chance of developing blindness within five years.
+With proper treatment, people with proliferative retinopathy have a much smaller chance of developing blindness within 5 years.